bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fergola.md

 * To understand why Fergola's contributions so often are based on his religious beliefs we need to look at this aspect of his life.
 * Fergola was a deeply religious man who particularly venerated the Virgin Mary.
 * Fergola lived essentially the life of an ascetic monk, eating only vegetarian meals and having none of the usual home comforts but living in a home with only the bare necessities for living.
-* In fact Fergola wrote religious as well as mathematical memoirs.
+* Fergola wrote religious as well as mathematical memoirs.
 * Fergola, who was a staunch royalist, fled from Naples and lived quietly in the countryside.
 * Fergola returned to take up his position again and, in recognition for his loyal support for the King, he and his pupils were given the leading chairs at the University of Naples as well as in the military and naval academies.
 * One of these pupils, Vicenzo Flauti, would be particularly important in carrying on Fergola's work.